 Pumping systems are used extensively in industry to provide cooling and lubrication services, to transfer fluids for processing, and to provide the motive force in hydraulic systems.
-In fact, many manufacturing plants rely on pumping systems for their daily operation.
+In fact, many manufacturing plants rely on pumping systems for their daily operations.
 In the manufacturing sector, pumps represent 27% of the electricity used by industrial systems.
 Pumps are also used extensively for water and wastewater transfer and treatment.

-Energy-efficient operation of industrial pumping systems requires a system-level approach that takes into account both the supply and demand sides of the system and how each of the components interact in relation to shifting demand patterns and operating conditions.
+Energy-efficient operation of industrial pumping systems requires a system-level approach that takes into account both the supply and demand sides of the system and how each of the components interacts in relation to shifting demand patterns and operating conditions.

 Top Ten Energy Efficiency Measures for Pumping Systems

 - Shut down pumps when not needed by manufacturing processes